 Why upsell your students?

-We’re so excited to share this news with you.
-But why is it such a big deal for online course instructors to offer a one-click upsell?
+Why is it such a big deal for online course creators to offer an upsell?
 Research shows that upsells and cross-sells account for 10–30% of eCommerce revenue.
 That means you can drastically increase your revenue just by making your product available at a certain moment in the checkout process.

 For the funnel